Anoobis5/Module_1/README.md

 An analysis of Kickstarter campaign trends for creating a Play Kickstarter.

 ## Overview of Project
-This project was designed to analyze trends in creating a Kickstarter Campaign for a Play.
+This project was designed to analyze trends in creating a Kickstarter Campaign for a Theater/Play.
 The visualized data analyzes how different trends and factors can influence the success of a Kickstarter campaign.

 ### Purpose
 The purose of the original analysis was to provide Louise a guide on how to best create a Kickstarter for her play _Fever_, that is estimated to cost $12,000.
 However, Louise fell short of making her goal.
 She also plans to create a Kickstarter campaign for a play in Great Britain with an estimated cost of €4,000.
 The data analyzed in this report will provide information that depicts factors that can affect a Kickstarter campaign's success, how Louise's Kickstarter fared in comparison, and what factors she should consider when pursuing a campaign in Great Britain